 - Grants.gov: Though backed by the Department of Health & Human Services, Grants.gov provides a valuable resource for searching for fellowships, grants, and other funding opportunities across multiple disciplines.

-- Foundation Center: One of the largest databases of philanthropy in the United States contains information from more than 550 institutions eager to donate their money to creative, technical, medical, scientific, and plenty of other causes.
+- Foundation Center: One of the largest databases of philanthropy in the United States contains information from more than 550 institutions eager to donate their money to creative, technical, medical, scientific, and plenty of other kinds of causes.

 - The Chronicle of Philanthropy New Grants: Another excellent search engine entirely dedicated to helping the most innovative thinkers obtain the money needed to move forward with their projects.

-- ResearchResearch: Seven thousand opportunities await the driven at the well-loved ResearchResearch database, which contains offerings from popular government and nonprofit organizations.
+- Research Professional: Seven thousand opportunities await the driven at the well-loved Research Professional, which serves inclusively as a government-to-nonprofit grant database.

-- GrantSelect: Whether looking for money to advance educational, nonprofit, artistic, or other worthwhile cause, GrantSelect makes it easy to find that funding.
+- GrantSelect: Whether looking for money to advance an educational, nonprofit, artistic, or other worthwhile cause, GrantSelect makes it easy to find that funding.